WalletWasabi/WasabiDoc/docs/using-wasabi/Testnet.md

 ## Loading a wallet

-You can [load](/using-wasabi/WalletLoad.md) any previously generated wallet on testnet, by double clicking on it in the Wallet Explorer.
+You can [load](/using-wasabi/WalletLoad.md) any previously generated wallet on testnet, by double-clicking on it in the Wallet Explorer.
 However, it is recommended to use a dedicated testnet wallet.
 Notice that Wasabi uses the same wallet file and keys for both mainnet, testnet, and regtest, you can load the same wallet file in either network.